 DinoSystem is a sandbox and open-ended wilderness survival game immersed in an ecosystem simulation.
-It is planned for PC, MAC and Linux, and will be released both as a download and for the main browsers.
+It is planned for PC, MAC and Linux.

 The setting takes place during the late Cretaceous period, the end-game features the possibility of a massive disaster marking the end of the age of Dinosaurs, which the player must strive to survive.

 The game simulates every imaginable variable such as advanced and basic needs, air and body temperatures, animal life and behavioral aspects, plant life cycles, natural disasters, soil fertility, water cycle, and various weather related elements such as atmospheric pressure, humidity, and seasonal changes among many more yet to be determined.
 Every variable works to create a dynamic and emergent survival experience where the player is not the center of the world, but can influence it with his actions.

 DinoSystem can be played in both a Survival Mode and God Mode: In Survival mode you control a human or take the role of a dinosaur.
 The God mode has you actively managing the simulated ecosystem a bit like SimEarth and SimLife.